So impressive and untouchable; You may be thinking, “How the hell was this built?” when you get your first glimpse of The Maijishan Grottoes.

-Reaching The Maijishan Grottoes is a bit of a pain.
+Travel To The Maijishan Grottoes is a bit of a pain.
 But it´s possible to take a long day trip from Xian to here.

 There are located about 45Km/28 miles southeast of Tianshui City.
-You will most likely have to spend a night in Tianshui if not doing the long day trip from Xian.
+You will most likely have to spend a night in Tianshui if not making the long day trip from Xian.

-It´s about 4-5 hours with bus or train to both cities.
-There´s more than 30 trains a day passing by Tianshui to Xian heading either west or east.
+It´s about 4-5 hours by bus or train to both cities.
+There are more than 30 trains a day passing by Tianshui to Xian, heading either west or east.

 There´s a shuttle bus (bus nr 34) that leaves from outside the Tianshui Railway Station to the entrance of Maijishan Park.
 The bus is supposed to leave every 15min between 06:30-19:30.

-There´s no tourist industry here except for The Maijishan Grottoes so there are no hostels and most cheap hotels don’t accept foreign tourists (a very common thing outside the tourist trail in China).
+There´s no tourist industry here except for The Maijishan Grottoes, so there are no hostels, and most cheap hotels don’t accept foreign tourists (a very common thing outside the tourist trail in China).